exercism/website-copy/pages/privacy.md

 ### GDPR

-The GDPR (General Data Protection Regulation) is an important piece of European legislation that governs how we process data originating from users from the EU.
+The GDPR (General Data Protection Regulation) is European legislation that governs how we process data originating from users from the EU.
 Exercism aims to be GDPR compliant for all users, even those outside the EU and you therefore have some important rights applicable to our Platform

 1. Your Right to be Informed - This Privacy Policy details who we are, what we collect, and what we use it for.